BUPT-GAMMA/OpenHGNN/openhgnn/output/ExpressGNN/README.md

 #### Contributor

-Ziyao Lin
+Ziyao Lin, Fengqi Liang[GAMMA LAB]

 #### If you have any questions,

-Submit an issue or email to  ziyao_lin@hust.edu.cn
+Submit an issue or email to  ziyao_lin@hust.edu.cn, lfq@bupt.edu.cn